Yada Lee 2020 ©. All rights reserved.

 Equally at home with repertoire ranging from baroque to contemporary, Ms. Lee has played with such groups as the Oberlin Baroque Ensemble, Contemporary Music Ensemble, and while living in New York City, she served as concertmaster of the Mannes American Composer Ensemble (MACE) under the direction of Lowell Liebermann.
 She highly enjoys collaborating with and commissioning new music by living composers.

-Born and raised in Bangkok, Thailand, Yada Lee has recently completed her orchestral fellowship at New World Symphony.
+Born and raised in Bangkok, Thailand, Yada Lee has recently completed her orchestral fellowship at New World Symphony and is about to begin her fellowship at The Orchestra Now at Bard College and Conservatory in New York.
 She holds a Master’s degree from Mannes School of Music and a Bachelor’s degree in Violin Performance from Oberlin Conservatory of Music.
 She received an Artist Diploma from The Glenn Gould School of The Royal Conservatory in Toronto.
 Her principal teachers include Paul Kantor, Barry Shiffman, Laurie Smukler and David Bowlin.
 Ms. Lee is also a keen opera lover and a fan of the Metropolitan Opera.

 July 22, 2020